kelseygonzalez/AU-STAT412-612/content/assignment/09-lab.markdown

 4. You think "Not applicable", "Don't Know", "No answer", and "Refused" aren't very useful for your plot.
 Use `fct_other()` to collapse these into one factor level and *plot again*.
 Note: `fct_other()` is new!
 Read the documentation.

 5. Reorder the levels of the relig variable by the mean number of tv hours watched.
-Show the new factor order when complete.
-Plot with a boxplot.
+Show the new factor order and then plot with a boxplot.

-# dates
+# Dates

 1. Many people have created a "Coronavirus Birthday", the first date they went into lockdown, quarantine, or began extreme social distancing.
 This is usually in March 2020.
-Many seconds have passed since this time (i.e., calculate the duration in seconds)?
+How many seconds have passed since this time (i.e., calculate the duration in seconds)?
 If you can't remember, use March 15, 2020.
+    - Hint: This is the same as the BTS example from the lecture.

-2. Use `seconds_to_period()` to go from your duration (q1) to the period since your "Coronavirus Birthday".
+2. Use `seconds_to_period()` to go from the duration (q1) to the period since your "Coronavirus Birthday".

 3. For the rest of this exercise, we will use the data from [<i class="fas fa-file-csv"></i> `capital_trips_2016.csv`](/data/capital_trips_2016.csv).
 Read these data into R from the data directory and review the variables with `glimpse()`.
 These data are from a bikesharing program.